Davoleo/Davoleo/README.md

 ### Hi there, I'm Davoleo!

-I'm an Italian developer who works on different projects.
+I'm an Italian developer who works on different projects.<br>
 I like learning new technologies and making use of them in many projects.

 I'm passionate about science, various music genres and anime.